Boogie-woogie: "Fast Western" connection to Marshall and Harrison County, Texas

 Max Harrison (in the book Jazz edited by Hentoff and McCarthy in 1959) and Mack McCormick (in the liner notes to his Treasury of Field Recordings, Vol. 2) concluded that "Fast Western" was the first term by which boogie-woogie was known.
-He stated that "in Houston, Dallas, and Galveston — all Negro piano players played that way.
+He stated that "in Houston, Dallas, and Galveston—all Negro piano players played that way.
 This style was often referred to as a 'fast western' or 'fast blues' as differentiated from the 'slow blues' of New Orleans and St. Louis.
 At these gatherings the ragtime and blues boys could easily tell from what section of the country a man came, even going so far as to name the town, by his interpretation of a piece."

 According to Tennison, when he interviewed Lee Ree Sullivan in Texarkana in 1986, Sullivan told him that he was familiar with "Fast Western" and "Fast Texas" as terms to refer to boogie-woogie in general, but not to denote the use of any specific bass figure used in boogie-woogie.
 Sullivan said that "Fast Western" and "Fast Texas" were terms that derived from the Texas Western Railroad Company of Harrison County.
-The company was chartered on February 16, 1852 and changed its name to "Southern Pacific" in 1856.
-It built its first track from Marshall, Texas Swanson's Landing at Caddo Lake in 1857.
+The company was chartered on February 16, 1852, and changed its name to "Southern Pacific" in 1856.
+It built its first track from Marshall, Texas, to Swansons Landing, Texas, at Caddo Lake in 1857.
 (This Texas-based "Southern Pacific" was not connected to the more well known Southern Pacific originating in San Francisco, California.)
 The Southern Pacific of Texas was bought by the newly formed Texas and Pacific Railway on March 21, 1872.

 Although the Texas Western Railroad Company changed its name to Southern Pacific, Sullivan said the name "Texas Western" stuck among the slaves who constructed the railroad.